Class of 2021

 Requirements for students in the class of 2021:

 Students who will not take American Politics (POLS 10100 or 20100) or Intro to Microeconomics (ECON 10011 or 20011) as part of their major should plan on taking these courses early on in their progress towards the minor.

 Introduction to Public Policy (HESB 20010) is the “gateway” course for Hesburgh minors.
 The course reflects the interdisciplinary nature of the Hesburgh Program, incorporating several different perspectives to introduce students to the study of public policy.

 In the field of public policy, research tools are essential for assessing policy problems and evaluating policy performance.
 Students in the minor are required to take a course in quantitative methods.
 Students who have completed a rigorous statistics course as part of their major may be exempt from this requirement and will take an additional elective in its place.

 The Hesburgh Program cross-lists numerous courses from departments across the University, and are intended to give students a well-rounded understanding of public policy.
 These electives fall under three categories and students choose two courses for the minor.
 The courses must be from separate categories.

 Courses engage ethical and philosophic perspectives that affect how problems are identified and how policies are designed.

 Courses focus on the structures and procedures through which public policy is formulated and implemented.

 The Hesburgh Program offers two capstone courses that allow students to work in teams to develop policy proposals.
 The Policy-Making Process (HESB 43897) focuses on problems and policy at the local level with a South Bend focused project.
-Contributing to the Policy Process (HESB 43898) takes a broad, national and international approach to understanding and evaluating policy.

 Students that are interested in pursuing their own public policy research may choose to do an Independent Capstone Research Project (HESB 48000) in lieu of the capstone course.